TV+ (Bulgaria): Sport

-The channels in the TV + group airs entertainment programs, news bulletins, TV series and films, and along with its sister channels "F+" and "Sport+" also broadcasts sports events like Spanish La Liga, Dutch Eredivisie, ATP World Masters, boxing, WTA, MotoGP, Formula 1, NHL, and NBA.
+The channels in the TV + group air entertainment programs, news bulletins, TV series and films, and along with its sister channels "F+" and "Sport+" also broadcasts sports events like Spanish La Liga, Dutch Eredivisie, ATP World Masters, boxing, WTA, MotoGP, Formula 1, NHL, and NBA.
 From October 2010 to 2015, the group's channels broadcast the American NBA basketball championship on the Bulgarian air after a break of nearly a year.

 Coverage

 TV + is broadcast only online.
 From 1 January 2019 the broadcasting on Vivacom was suspended, and from 1 August 2021, the broadcasting in the Bulsatcom network was also suspended.